Aten & Garofalo Dentistry

 Dental Fillings

 In the pursuit of preserving your teeth, your dentist may apply a dental filling.
 Dental fillings are used to strengthen and repair teeth that have been broken down by decay.
 To place a filling, your dentist will first drill into and remove the decay.
 A composite resin will then be placed within the tooth.
-Aten & Garofalo Dentistry offers dental fillings in Ballantyne, NC.
+Aten & Garofalo Dentistry offers dental fillings in Ballantyne near Charlotte, NC.

 Purpose